-Another concept is Karma, which literally means “action”, the idea that all actions have consequences, good or bad.
-Karma determines the conditions of the next life, just like our life is conditioned by our previous karma.
-There is no judgement or forgiveness, simply an impersonal, natural and eternal law operating in the universe.
-Those who do good will be reborn in better conditions while those who are evil will be reborn in worse conditions. . . .
+Karma literally means “action”, the idea that all actions have consequences, good or bad.
+Karma determines the conditions of the next life, just as our life is conditioned by our previous karma.
+There is no judgment or forgiveness, simply an impersonal, natural and eternal law operating in the universe.
 Ancient History Encyclopedia

-Because of the apprehension of a self and of what a self possesses, beings do not overcome birth-and-death.
+Because of attachment to a self and possessions, beings do not overcome birth-and-death.
 And why?
-It is because one views self and not-self that conditioned actions (karma-abhisamskara) come about.
-The foolish untaught common people who do not know that all dharmas are absolutely, completely empty seize self and not-self.
-Having seized that, they abide in it.
-Thereupon arises craving, anger and ignorance.
-Thereupon they bring about the threefold karma: by body, speech and mind.
-Discriminating, by superimposition, what does not exist, they say: I have craving, I have anger, I am ignorant.
+It is because one views self and not-self that one sows karmic seeds (karma-abhisamskara).
+Not knowing that all things are utterly empty, the foolish untaught common people seize upon self and not-self; having seized it, they abide in it.
+Self and not-self are the cause of craving, anger and ignorance.
+Craving, anger and ignorance are the cause of the threefold karma.
+Discriminating by their own minds what does not exist, they say: I have craving, I have anger, I am ignorant.
 (Conze, p.
 14)

 D. T. Suzuki: (1953)

-That we are sinful does not mean in Buddhism that we have so many evil impulses, desires, or proclivities, which, when released, are apt to cause the ruination of oneself as well as others.
-The idea goes deeper and is rooted in our being itself, for it is sin to imagine and act as if individuality were a final fact.
+That we are sinful does not mean in Buddhism that we have so many evil impulses, desires, or proclivities, which, when released, are apt to cause the ruination of oneself as well as others; the idea goes deeper and is rooted in our being itself, for it is sin to imagine and act as if individuality were a final fact.
 As long as we are what we are, we have no way to escape from sin, and this is at the root of all our spiritual tribulations.
-This is what the followers of Shin Buddhism mean when they say that all works, even when they are generally considered morally good, are contaminated when they are the efforts of ‘self-power’, and do not lift us from the bondage of Karma.
+This is what the followers of Shin Buddhism mean when they say that all works, even when they are generally considered morally good, are contaminated, as long as they are the efforts of ‘self-power’, and hence will not lift us from the bondage of Karma.
+The power of Buddhata must be added over to the self or must replace it altogether if we desire emancipation.
+Buddhata, if it is immanent–and we cannot think it otherwise–must be awakened so that it will do its work for us who are so oppressed under the limitations of individualism.
 (Passivity in the Buddhist Life)

 Jeanne Guyon (1648-1717):